TuringLang/MCMCChains.jl/README.md

 chn = Chains(val, ["a", "b", "c", "d", "e"])
 ```

-By default, parameters will be given the name `:parami`, where `i` is the parameter number.
+By default, parameters will be given the name `:param_i`, where `i` is the parameter
+number.

 ### Rename Parameters